poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

   r = 1;
 }
 ```
-The code above uses 8 operations, but works on all v <= (1<<31).
+The code above uses 8 operations, but works on all `v <= (1<<31)`.

-Quick and dirty version, for domain of 1 < v < (1<<25):
+Quick and dirty version, for domain of `1 < v < (1<<25)`:

 ```c
 float f = (float)(v - 1);
 r = 1U << ((*(unsigned int*)(&f) >> 23) - 126);
 ```
-Although the quick and dirty version only uses around 6 operations,
-it is roughly three times slower than the
-<a href="http://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2">technique below</a>
-(which involves 12 operations) when
-benchmarked on an Athlon™ XP 2100+ CPU.
-Some CPUs will fare
-better with it, though.

-On September 27, 2005 Andi Smithers suggested I include a technique
-for casting to floats to find the lg of a number for rounding up to
-a power of 2.
-Similar to the quick and dirty version here,
-his version worked with values less than (1<<25), due to mantissa
-rounding, but it used one more operation.
+Although the quick and dirty version only uses around 6 operations, it is roughly three times slower than the [technique below](http://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2) (which involves 12 operations) when benchmarked on an Athlon™ XP 2100+ CPU.
+Some CPUs will farebetter with it, though.
+On September 27, 2005 Andi Smithers suggested I include a technique for casting to floats to find the lg of a number for rounding up to a power of 2.
+Similar to the quick and dirty version here, his version worked with values less than (1<<25), due to mantissa rounding, but it used one more operation.

 <hr>

 <a name="RoundUpPowerOf2">
 ### Round up to the next highest power of 2
 </a>

 ```c
 unsigned int v; // compute the next highest power of 2 of 32-bit v